New Jersey Lemon Law: Your Complete Legal Guide

 | Timeframe | Within 2 years or 24,000 miles | Whichever comes first from date of original delivery |

-Notable: New Jersey uses only 20 calendar days (not business days) out of service, which is a lower threshold than the 30-day standard used in many states.
-Combined with the 24,000-mile coverage (versus 18,000 in many states), this makes New Jersey's law particularly consumer-friendly.
+New Jersey uses only 20 calendar days (not business days) out of service.
+Combined with the 24,000-mile coverage window, this makes New Jersey's law particularly consumer-friendly compared to other states.

 What Qualifies as a Substantial Defect?

 The defect must "substantially impair" the use, value, or safety of the vehicle.
-New Jersey courts have interpreted this requirement broadly.
-Qualifying defects include:
+A separate, lower threshold exists for "serious safety defects," which are defects likely to cause death or serious bodily injury if the vehicle is driven.
+New Jersey courts have interpreted the substantial impairment requirement broadly.

 - Engine problems causing stalling, loss of power, or failure to start